Why We Use an Empty Dependency Array in React's useEffect Hook

 What Happens with Other Dependencies?

-As an example, here's a component where the useEffect will rerun every time a prop passed to the component changes:
+As an example, here's a component where the useEffect will re‑run when the particular prop read by the setup changes:

 Multiple Dependencies